kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 Since frameworks share common functionality for distributed training (data parallelizm or model parallelizm).
 For some specific use-cases like MPI or Elastic PyTorch, we will leverage `MLSpec` parameter.

+### Allow users to specify arbitrary value in the managedBy field

+We can allow users to specify the arbitrary values instead of restricting the `.spec.managedBy` field in the TrainJob with an empty, 'training-operator.kubeflow.org/trainjob-controller' or 'kusus.x-k8s.io/multikueue'.

+But, the arbitrary values allow users to specify external or in-house customized training-operator, which means that the TrainJobs are reconciled by the controllers without any specification compliance.

+Specifically, the arbitrary training-operator could bring bugs for the status transitions.
+So, we do not support the arbitrary values until we find reasonable use cases that the external controllers need to reconcile the TrainJob.

+Note that we should implement the status transitions validations to once we support the arbitrary values in the `manageBy` field.